-This course is an introduction to trauma and explores its impact on children, birth through age 5 years, and their families.
+3 CLASS HOURS / 3 CREDITS This course is an introduction to trauma and explores its impact on children, birth through age 5 years, and their families.
 Topics include child development, family systems, and community services.
 Strategies that professionals working in early care and education settings can use to support children who have experienced trauma are emphasized.
 (ECE 102R Prerequisite or Permission of Program Director.)

-ECE220R Practicum Seminar 2 CLASS HOURS / 2 CREDITS

-This course together with either Practicum II or Work Experience Practicum II forms the associate degree student's capstone experience.
-The student will synthesize his/her understanding of early childhood education and develop a personal philosophy of teaching.
-In addition, the student will engage in collaborative and collegial exchanges with other seminar participantsl.
+ECE220R Early Childhood Practicum Seminar 2 CLASS HOURS / 2 CREDITS This course together with either Practicum II or Work Experience Practicum II forms the associate degree student's capstone experience.
+The student will synthesize their understanding of early childhood education and develop a personal philosophy of teaching.
+In addition, the student will engage in collaborative and collegial exchanges with other seminar participants.
 Finally, the student will complete a degree portfolio.
 (Prerequisities/Corequisites: ECE190R or ECE191R Work Experience Practicum I; ECE290R or ECE291R Work Experience Practicum II)